 Joplin is a larger medium-sized city located in the state of Missouri.
 With a population of 51,818 people and 11 constituent neighborhoods, Joplin is the 13th largest community in Missouri.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Joplin is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Joplin isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Joplin are a mix of both white- and blue-collar jobs.
 Overall, Joplin is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Joplin who work in office and administrative support (13.95%), sales jobs (13.87%), and management occupations (8.69%).
+There are especially a lot of people living in Joplin who work in office and administrative support (14.25%), sales jobs (13.13%), and management occupations (9.42%).

 Joplin is a somewhat ethnically-diverse city.
 The people who call Joplin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Joplin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Joplin include Irish, English, French , and Italian.
+Important ancestries of people in Joplin include Irish, English, Italian, and Scottish.

 The most common language spoken in Joplin is English.
 Other important languages spoken here include Spanish and German.